Fieldwork-diary – Láhpoluoppal (June/July 2017)

 When I came out of the tent, I was met with a crazy amount of mosquitoes!
 Until today, mosquitoes has meant sun and hot weather, but apparently, mosquitoes don’t mind cold temperature and wind at all.
 So for the very first time during my three weeks here, I had to wear my fashionable mosquito-net 🙂

 The recording-sessions are at this point mostly about supplementing and improving the results that I already have.
 There’s no obvious or sudden changes in the general soundscape ..with some exceptions of course.
-Don’t get me wrong; I have defiantly not discovered everything during my stay here, but I think that I’ve at least discovered the obvious and important sounds colouring the local soundscape surrounding me.
+Don’t get me wrong; I have defiantly not discovered everything during my stay here, but I think that I’ve at least discovered the obvious and important sounds colouring the local soundscape around me.

 It’s still very difficult to work with the rain, so I’m hoping badly for some nice weather before ending the fieldwork.
 That would be nice for the recordings and myself!